ademo11/OPS-201-READING/Reading-04.md

 # Begin with a statement addressing why this topic matters as it relates to what you are studying in this module.
- + It is very important to know to go about solving the trouble shooting problem, because if you dont understand the steps, is possible you miss steps.
+ + It is very important to know how to go about trouble shooting problems, because if you don't understand the steps involve in troubleshooting, is possible you miss steps and miss vital information.

 # Summarize and explain this topic via an analogy from your previous work or home experience.